Resilient and Sustainable Food Systems for a Food Secure Future

 We invite technical staff, policymakers, scientists, private sector professionals and programme/project managers who want to build resilient and sustainable food systems in their home countries, to enrol.
 Participants should be proficient in English, and have at least a BSc degree or an equivalent academic qualification and preferably several years of work experience in the agricultural domain.

 Course programme in more detail

-The world is changing and becoming more unpredictable and uncontrollable.
+The world is changing and is becoming more unpredictable and uncontrollable.
 This holds for both social and natural conditions, with climate change and globalisation being major drivers of change in the world.
-People around the world are increasingly exposed to extreme weather events, economic crises, food crises, disease epidemics, social instability and political conflicts.
+People around the world are increasingly exposed to extreme weather events, economic crises, food crises, disease epidemics, social instability, and political conflicts.

 Application for this course